MicrosoftDocs/azure-docs-sdk-node/docs-ref-services/preview/arm-quota-readme.md

 ### AzureQuotaExtensionAPI

-`AzureQuotaExtensionAPI` is the primary interface for developers using the Azure Service client library.
-Explore the methods on this client object to understand the different features of the Azure Service service that you can access.
+`AzureQuotaExtensionAPI` is the primary interface for developers using the AzureQuotaExtensionApi client library.
+Explore the methods on this client object to understand the different features of the AzureQuotaExtensionApi service that you can access.

 ## Troubleshooting